software-mansion-labs/expo-live-updates/README.md

 Important notes:

 - Adding `icon` results in changing icon inside notification and device status bar.
-However, on API 36.1 only the icon inside status bar will be changed - icon inside notification is your app's icon and could not be changed with `icon` property.
+However, on API 36.1 only the icon inside status bar will be changed - icon inside notification is your app's icon and cannot be changed with `icon` property.
 - `shortCriticalText` is recommended to be not longer than 7 characters.
 If this limit is exceeded, there is no guarantee how much text will be displayed, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).
-- `subText` is displayed in the notification header area from Android Nougat, but there are no guarantees where exactly it will be located, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setSubText(java.lang.CharSequence)>).
+- `subText` is displayed in the notification header area since Android Nougat version, but there is no guarantee where exactly it will be located, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setSubText(java.lang.CharSequence)>).
 - `showTime` indicates wether notification time should be displayed.
-By default, time is always displayed - if you want to hide it, you need to directly set `showTime` to `false`.
+By default, time is always visible - if you want to hide it, you need to directly set `showTime` to `false`.
+- `time` will be displayed in status chip only when the `time` timestamp is at least 2 minutes in the future and `shortCriticalText` is not defined.
 - Notification time is based on timestamp provided with `time` property.
 If `time` is undefined, the time of notification's creation (on the native side) is displayed - keep in mind that for Live Updates created with FCM it will be the time of Firebase message delivery.
-- `time` will be displayed in status chip only when the `time` timestamp is at least 2 minutes in the future and `shortCriticalText` is not defined.

 ### LiveUpdateProgress Object Structure